dotnet/dotnet-docker/samples/enable-globalization.md

 ### Alpine images

-ICU can be added to a .NET Alpine image by adding the following statements to the final stage within a `Dockerfile`, as demonstrated in [Dockerfile.alpine-icu](aspnetapp/Dockerfile.alpine-icu).
+ICU can be added to a .NET Alpine image by adding the following instructions to the final stage within a `Dockerfile`, as demonstrated in [Dockerfile.alpine-icu](aspnetapp/Dockerfile.alpine-icu).
 This Dockerfile fragment adds and configures ICU and disables Globalization invariant mode.

 ```Dockerfile
 ENV \